projectgranary/docs/operator-reference/granary-release-notes/README.md

-## Granary 1.1.0 "Cliff" - 2021-05-28
+## Granary 1.2.0 "Dolores" - 2021-11-15

-In this new release we focused on deleting data points from Profile- and Event Store to achieve GDPR compliance.
-The Profile Store Reaper now features a time-to-notification mode where one can trigger a notification on profiles independent of deleting data.
-Furthermore, data pipeline elements can now be deleted in Granary UI and Kafka.
+In this new release we focused on introducing projects to Granary that enforce a multi-tenancy view on Granary objects (Event Types, Harvesters and Belts) as well as the data.
+Moreover, we changed the segment creation quite a bit.
+On the one hand, we deprecated the component Segment Table Creation in favor of a Belt based implementation of [DBT Models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/).
+On the other hand, we introduced Live Segments (based on Kafka Connect) that allow to write direct database updates given a JSONSchema in a Belt's Python callback.